Chemmani mass graves: Investigation

 In December, a government team of investigators reported that 10 of the remains, including one skeleton that was bound and blindfolded, showed evidence of assault and murder.
 The cause of death was not determined for the remaining bodies.

 Rajapakse and the others had alleged the existence of many more bodies.
-The Sri Lankan government claimed that "local and foreign experts" had reached "a unanimous decision that there are no such graves as originally alleged by the convicted prisoner Somaratne Rajapakse and others convicted of the Krishanthy Kumaraswamy rape and murder case."
+In 1999, the Sri Lankan government claimed that "local and foreign experts" had reached "a unanimous decision that there are no such graves as originally alleged by the convicted prisoner Somaratne Rajapakse and others convicted of the Krishanthy Kumaraswamy rape and murder case."

 Identification of the bodies continued into 2000, and in March, warrants were issued for the arrest of seven military personnel.
 All of the suspects were released on bail, and as of 2004, the U.S. Department of State described the case as "pending".
 In January 2006, police from the Central Investigation Division said that they were awaiting instructions from the Attorney General to conclude the investigation begun six years earlier.
 A Colombo magistrate called the delay "unacceptable".

+2025-26 investigation

+In February 2025, construction workers re-discovered the mass grave.
+In May, court-ordered excavations began, led by archaeologist Raj Somadeva.
+Hundreds of people from Jaffna with relatives who went missing from 1995 to 2008 were interested in the excavations.
+Human rights organizations noted that domestic efforts alone were insufficient and called for international oversight.
+A September 2025 report by the Human Rights Commission of Sri Lanka stated that "there is a reasonable likelihood that the burials were unlawful and pursuant to extrajudicial killings" given that the burial of naked corpses was incompatible with local Hindu customs.